jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).069.jpeg)

-And it is very *uncommon* to reference a procedure clause from an object:
+And it is very *uncommon* to reference a nested procedure from an object:

 ![](images/Symbol%20Language%20(2004).070.png)